In the world, we are bombarded with messages that tell us who we should be. The world tells us what it thinks is okay and not okay…

-For the wisdom of this world is foolishness before God (1 Corinthians 3:19a).
+For the wisdom of this world is foolishness before God… (1 Corinthians 3:19 NASB)

-…[D]o you not know that friendship with the world is hostility toward God?
-Therefore whoever wishes to be a friend of the world makes himself an enemy of God (James 4:4).
+…do you not know that friendship with the world is hostility toward God?
+Therefore whoever wants to be a friend of the world makes himself an enemy of God.
+(James 4:4 NASB)

 Do not love the world nor the things in the world.
-If anyone loves the world, the love of the Father is not in him (1 John 2:15).
+If anyone loves the world, the love of the Father is not in him.
+(1 John 2:15 NASB)

 You may claim these verses are harsh or impossible to follow, but there is a sense of freedom that comes when we say “no” to the world like we were meant to do.
 Christians were meant to shun the ways of this world.
 A lot of Christians (like myself) want to be just like everyone else, but being like the world only leaves us feeling empty.